Grading Groups#

 Conveniences#

-or weighed according to the nuber of points possible. gradelib provides two
+equally-weighted, or weighted according to the number of points possible.

-convenience methods for defining these types of grading groups: GradingGroup.with_equal_weights()
+gradelib provides two convenience methods for defining these types of

 Altogether, the example scheme can be defined as follows: